The 34 Gallery is an International Mental Health Arts Initiative!

 Requirements

-Requirements: Submit up to 3 artworks or poems by June 27th to submissions@34gallery.org.
+Requirements: Submit up to 3 works below or to submissions@34gallery.org by July 30th.
 Include the following questions in your cover letter:

 • Your artist name, artwork titles, and website/social media links.